 These assessments, totaling about $20 million annually, fund the American Egg Board, which runs the industry’s research and promotion program under AMS oversight.
 The program’s latest economic evaluation shows an estimated rate of return of about $8.11 for every assessment dollar invested in egg promotion.

 The program was created and is administered under the authority of the Egg Research and Consumer Information Act of 1974 (pdf).
-It became effective August 1, 1976, when the Egg Research and Promotion Order (pdf) was implemented.
+It became effective August 1, 1976, when the Egg Research and Promotion Order was implemented.
+View the American Egg Board Federal Register History.

 The American Egg Board is composed of 18 producer members and their alternates.
 Each year, the Secretary of Agriculture appoints half the Board—for 2-year terms—from nominees provided by eligible producer organizations.